 The Story of Zeytinyağlı Barbunya

 First of all, it wasn’t that easy to source continuous olive oil supply at Ottoman Empire borders at that time.
-The merchants were bringing the olive oils from Greece, Italy, and other Mediterranean countries to the Ottoman ports and selling them to the wholesalers at the ports.
-The Palace chefs were visiting the ports weekly basis to source the best flavored olive oils to please their Sultans and Palace people.
-The historian told me that at that time it was so difficult to find the same quality of olive oils.
+The merchants were bringing olive oils from Greece, Italy, and other Mediterranean countries to the Ottoman ports and selling them to the wholesalers at the ports.
+The Palace chefs were visiting the ports weekly basis to source the best-flavored olive oils to please their Sultans and Palace people.
+The historian told me that at that time it was so difficult to find the same quality olive oils.

 So if you are going to cook this dish, I strongly recommend you to cook it with extra virgin olive oil because it gives a better flavor than regular olive oil.

 Zeytin Yağlı Barbunya

 - 1.2 L water